 Discrete Choice ModelsI use discrete choice models as a statistical means to uncover the individual, family and spatial calculus that influences residential mobility.
 The models help to uncover effects of racial and ethnic composition, proximity to work, proximity to family and friends, and housing market constraints on residential mobility.
 My statistical modelling interests extend from straightforward likelihood based multinominal/conditional logistic regression, to mixed and random effects models, as well as two-sided matching models.

 Micro-Simulation and Agent Based Models

 When people act at the micro-level according to their preferences or beliefs, they simultaneously shape the field of choices available to other actors.
-A given set of micro-level behaviors, distributed across a population of actors, does not always have readily derivable implications for aggregate outcomes about which we are concerned: segregation, social inequality, and population change.
-Simulation methods provide one way of testing and understanding the implications of micro-level behaviors for macro-level outcomes.
-I have implemented both statistical micro-simulation models and Schelling-type models of residential segregation to work out how individual behaviors combine to produce segregation, and to answer counterfactual questions about how modifying behaviors would affect aggregate segregation levels.
+A given set of micro-level behaviours, distributed across a population of actors, does not always have readily derivable implications for aggregate outcomes about which we are concerned: segregation, social inequality, and population change.
+Simulation methods provide one way of testing and understanding the implications of micro-level behaviours for macro-level outcomes.
+I have implemented both statistical micro-simulation models and Schelling-type models of residential segregation to work out how individual behaviours combine to produce segregation, and to answer counterfactual questions about how modifying behaviours would affect aggregate segregation levels.

 Publications, works in progress

 - Jarvis, Benjamin F., and Guilherme Kenji Chihaya.
 2016.
 “Kinship Effects on Residential Mobility and Ancestry Segregation in Stockholm.”
 Population Association of America 2016 Annual Meeting.
 Washington, DC, March 31 – April 2.